tupleapp/pair-programming-guide/_pages/how-to-pair-with-a-junior-developer.md

 If you get frustrated or bored, its your duty to hide this fact as best you can.
 If you can't hide it, suggest a break.

-Never drum your fingers on the desk.
+Try not to drum your fingers on the desk.